cubicibo/SUPer/README.md

 - Allow normal case object redefinition: When two objects are on screen, one object can be updated while the other is kept.
 This can greatly helps animations.
 - Subsampled BDN.XML: Use a 25 or 29.97 fps BDN.XML and generate the SUP as if it was for 50 or 59.94 fps.
 - Conservative PTS/DTS strategy: doubles the graphic plane access time.

+### TL;DR Options
+First of all, don't touch the acquisition rate at 100% unless you really want to compress the subs stream.

+- You don't trust SUPer: Use a low compression rate (< 50%), use the conservative PTS/DTS strategy.
+Then, in Scenarist BD, import the resulting PES+MUI and Encode->Build or Encode->Rebuild the file to have Scenarist re-encode the SUP according to their compliancy rules and check.
+- You trust SUPer: Don't use the conservative PTS/DTS strategy, set to allow normal case object redefinition.
+Use an appropriate compression rate (60% typ.).
+Then, in Scenarist BD, do <b>NOT</b> Encode->Build/Rebuild the project.
+The output can still be muxed without building/rebuilding.
+This is mandatory because Scenarist BD does not know how to encode normal case object redefinition.

 ### How SUPer works
 SUPer implements a conversion engine that uses the entirety of the PG specs described in the two patents US8638861B2 and US20090185789A1.
 PG decoders, while designed to be as cheap as possible, feature a few nifty capabilities that includes palette updates, object redefinition, object cropping and events buffering.